 The Department of Biological Sciences offers all the benefits of an active research and training department.
 With a low graduate student-faculty ratio, we provide individualized attention to every student.
 Faculty advisors, assisted by our graduate coordinator, carefully guide and support our students through each phase of their graduate education.

-Applicants are evaluated according to their undergraduate coursework, their grade point average score (GPA), their graduate record examination score (GRE), their letters of recommendation, written statement of goals and interests, and background and experience.
+Applicants are holistically evaluated according to their undergraduate coursework, their grade point average score (GPA), their graduate record examination score (GRE), their letters of recommendation, written statement of goals and interests, and background and experience.
 Applicants may have undergraduate degrees from biological, computational, or other disciplines.
 However, applicants are expected to have scholarly competence in biology, computer science, or/and mathematics.

 Application deadline: January 1st.
-Late applicants will only be considered until February 1st.
-Applications to the Applied Molecular Biology Masters Program are considered on a rolling basis until all positions are filled.
+The graduate programs in the Department of Biological Sciences do not admit for the Spring semester.
+Applications to the Applied Molecular Biology (AMB) Master’s Program are considered on a rolling basis until all positions are filled.
+For best consideration to the AMB program, apply by March 1st.

 Requirements for admission

-To be admitted to graduate study in the Department of Biological Sciences, students must meet the following pre-requisites:
+To be admitted to graduate study in the Department of Biological Sciences, students should have the following recommended preparation:

 Candidates with a biological or related degree